-Again, Graphpad has a ready explanation: “The difference between a temperature of 100 degrees and 90 degrees is the same difference as between 90 degrees and 80 degrees.”
+Again, GraphPad has a ready explanation: “The difference between a temperature of 100 degrees and 90 degrees is the same difference as between 90 degrees and 80 degrees.”

 - Ratio – has the features of all three earlier scales.

 With ratio scales, you can add, subtract, divide, multiply… all the fun stuff you need to create averages and get some cool, useful data.
-Examples: height, weight, revenue numbers, leads, client meetings.
+Examples: height, weight, revenue numbers, leads, and client meetings.

 Remember – your data analysis questions are designed to get a clear view of reality as it relates to your business being more profitable.
 If your data is incorrect, you’re going to be seeing a distorted view of reality.